Graduate Handbook: Other Services

 In addition, the Help Desk has some laptops and LCD projectors that are available for checkout for use at presentations.
 There is no charge for the labor to repair GT owned computer equipment, but parts will be charged to your advisor or a lab account.
 For more information, see

-GT Accounts can be used to access various Woodruff School Academic forms and the Financial Support request page.
+This link can be used to access various Woodruff School Academic forms.
+Please also use this link to submit Publications/Awards.
 Students can view these forms at

 The Woodruff School maintains two computer labs for student, faculty, and staff use.
 The MRDC Open Lab (MRDC, Room 3328) and the NRE Open Lab (Boggs 3-11).